afrey09/storefront/README.md

 Phase 1:  For this assignment, you will be starting the process of creating an e-Commerce storefront using React with Redux, coupled with your live API server.

+Phase 2: Continue work on the e-Commerce storefront, breaking up the store into multiple reducers and sharing functionality/data between components.

 ### How to initialize/run application

 npm start